- The Definition of Abandon Call Rate for Inbound Calls

 2. Change Settings

-Reduce your dialer’s ACR target.
+Reduce your dialer's call abandon rate (ACR) target.
 It is a good idea to reduce the ACR target for smaller teams.
 In the latter half of the shift the predictive dialer tries to compensate for higher dropped calls at the start of the shift.
 Therefore, if the target is reduced from 3 to 2%, it will help your agents significantly.

 3. Ensure Schedule Adherence

 Schedule adherence is important for outbound campaigns as well.
 If half of your team is regularly late how can you take advantage of using predictive dialing?
 With our call center solution, you can see their lateness in detail.
-All you need is to set the beginning of the shift and the system will count the minutes your agents are late.
-Voiptime Cloud call center software allows you to track all the agent’s actions – how long they are logged-in, what statuses they have and how long, and so on.
+All that the call center manager needs is to set the beginning of the shift and the system will count the minutes your agents are late.
+Voiptime Cloud offers you advanced call center software, which allows you to improve workforce management, and track all the agent's actions – how long they are logged in, what statuses they have and how long, and so on.
 You will also be able to get the statistics on the number of calls, missed by each agent.
 All these data enable you to decide on what steps to take.

 As you can see, the answer to the question “What is an abandoned call?” may be different.
 The same is true for the importance of the abandon call rate.
-As for inbound calls, it is the company’s internal problem that affects its bottom line and customer experience.
+As for inbound calls, it is the company's internal problem that affects its bottom line, customer loyalty and experience.
 As for outbound campaigns, it is the issue that affects your customers and is regulated by laws.
 However, in both cases, efficient call center software will be very helpful in reducing ACR.